FAQs

 What is the Project objective?

-Shouldn’t the ASPA pay for this project since the Port will benefit from it?
+Shouldn’t the APA pay for this project since the Port will benefit from it?

 Under the RESTORE Act, funding dollars are available for programs, projects, and activities that restore and protect the environment and the economy of the Gulf Coast region.
 This Project will restore fisheries and wildlife habitat while enhancing the economy of the region.

-The ASPA is contributing ASPA program management and grant administration resources to deliver the project.
-The project reduces the overall cost of dredging and dredge material management to ensure safe navigation of all commercial vessels using Alabama’s only seaport.
-This project will lessen federal taxpayer and state dredging cost burdens.
+The project reduces the overall cost of dredging and dredge material management to ensure safe navigation of all commercial vessels using the berths at the Port of Mobile.

 Will my family and I be able to use the Upper Mobile Bay area for recreation?